 • 仁心 – Jinshin – Benevolence

-Here, context is essential to understand whether we are talking about feelings, the physical body, or a concept of compassion.
+Here, context is key to understanding whether we are talking about feelings, the physical body, or a concept of compassion.

 • 辞書 – Jisho – Dictionary